grahamcarman/docs/learn/astro-python-sdk-etl.md

     AIRFLOW__CORE__XCOM_BACKEND='astro.custom_backend.astro_custom_backend.AstroCustomXcomBackend'
     ```

 3. Optional.
 Create an [Airflow connection](connections.md) to the database where you want to store the temporary tables created by the Astro SDK.
-After you have successfully tested your connection, set the following environment variables to configure your database as an Astro SDK storage backend.
+Set the following environment variables to configure your database as an Astro SDK storage backend.
 If you're using the Astro CLI, add these environment variables to the `.env` file of your Astro project:

     ```text
     AIRFLOW__ASTRO_SDK__XCOM_STORAGE_CONN_ID='<your-database-connection-id>'